pthom/magnum_hunter/magnum_example_app/Readme.md

 hunter_add_package(magnum)
 ````

-Note: <br/>
+Notes: <br/>
-You will need to adjust the correct url and sha1 (see https://docs.hunter.sh/en/latest/packages/all.html)
+* You will need to adjust the correct url and sha1 (see https://docs.hunter.sh/en/latest/packages/all.html)
+* HUNTER_CACHE_SERVERS is a list of servers from where precompiled libraries may be downloaded